Will-Nolen99/StarterLanguage/README.md

 The names of the parameters above can be changed.
 The first parameter will be an array containing the command line arguments.
 The second will be the length of that array.

+### comments
+#is a single line comment

+$ is a multiline comment $

+Note the interpretter contains a printer that prints the read source file.
+If enabled comments will be omitted as they are not held in the parse tree.